AD Security: Best Practices for Your Active Directory!

 By automatically creating, updating and removing accounts and permissions, tenfold‘s user lifecycle management not only saves precious time for your IT staff, but also ensures the strict adherence to least privilege access.
 Clear, detailed and central permission breakdowns as well as automated user access reviews help you manage and control access rights in your organization.
 Additionally, tenfold‘s dashboard highlights errors and misconfigurations, allowing you to quickly address common problems.

-Best of all: Thanks to tenfold‘s deep integration with both Microsoft’s on-premise infrastructure and the cloud services included in Microsoft 365, you’ll enjoy the benefits of automated user and permission management across all systems.
+Best of all: Thanks to tenfold‘s deep integration with both Microsoft’s on-premises infrastructure and the cloud services included in Microsoft 365, you’ll enjoy the benefits of automated user and permission management across all systems.

 Would you like to learn more about the advantages of tenfold?
 Our video overview will introduce you to the key features of our IAM solution.
 Compare editions to see which plugins and interfaces are included in each of tenfold‘s three subscription tiers.
 Or sign up for a free trial to experience our powerful features and user-friendly interface firsthand.